saveenr/usql-tutorial/ch04-expressions.md

     WHERE Name.StartsWith("bing");
 ```

-The assumption here is "
+The assumption here is that the first statement executes, before the second.
+This assumption is wrong.
-First I'll get the non-null objects and then I can avoid the null reference issue."

 This won't work either.
 U-SQL is declarative language not an imperative one.
 Just because rs1 is defined earlier than rs2 in the script above it does NOT imply that the WHERE condition in rs1 is evaluated before the WHERE in rs2.
 U-SQL reserves the right to combine multiple statements together and perform optimizations.
 You MUST use the && operator if you want to perform short-circuiting.